halspeech/julius-speech-foundation-model/README.md

 conda deactivate

 # compile julius-4.4.2 with following configurations (--enable-words-int --enable-sp-segment)
-the pre-compiled binary for both linux and win (cygwin) are uploaded in bin dir of course, you can compile for your own environment
+The pre-compiled binary for both Linux and Windows (Cygwin) is uploaded to the bin dir Of course, you can compile for your own environment.

-# 2️⃣  Download a model (we need to make some changes to the model, making the model work frame-by-frame)
+# 2️⃣  Download a model (we need to make some changes to the model, making the model work frame-by-frame) from https://huggingface.co/shenglisten/models
 wav2vec 2.0 (base/large),
 WavLM (base/large),
 HuBERT (base/large/xl),
 and Whisper (large‑v3)

 # 3️⃣  Launch the Centurion in two ways: online or offline
-both follow Julius's way
+Both follow Julius's way

 # 4️⃣  Fire up Julius
 julius -C main.jconf